Here come housing starts ...

-It’s Fed day in America, but before this afternoon’s meeting, we’ve got some US economic data on deck.

-The August report on housing starts and building permits is set for release at 8:30 am ET, with expectations for starts to fall 3.8% in August after a slim 0.2% increase in July.
+The latest data on housing starts and building permits are set for release at the bottom of the hour.

-Building permits are expected to rise 2.5% in August after a big 15.5% drop in July that followed a big run-up this spring.

-Overall, housing starts are near their best level since the financial crisis, and the housing market overall has been one of the bright spots in the economy over the last year.
+Economists estimate that housing starts dropped 3.8% in October at an annual rate of 1.16 million, according to Bloomberg.
+They forecast that building permits rose 3.8% at an annual rate of 1.147 million.

 Business Insider Emails & Alerts